mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 PROJECT 2:

 - Download PREVENT-AD and OASIS datasets
-- Pre-process MRI files to make them analysis-ready
-- Feature extraction
+- Feature extraction (use of python, numpy and pandas)
 - Dimensionality reduction using PCA
 - Machine learning with Nilearn
 - Type of analysis to be determined